-The other information comprises the information included in the Statement of Accounts 2018/19, other than the financial statements and our auditor's report thereon.
-The Chief Financial Officer is responsible for the other information.
+The other information comprises the information included in the Statement of Accounts for the year to 31 March 2020, other than the financial statements and our auditor's report thereon.
+The Chief Finance Officer is responsible for the other information.